TimiBolu/zap/blog.md

 **WARNING**: here be atomics.
 Skip to [Notification Throttling](#Notification-Throttling) to get back into algorithm territory

 The first thing we can do is to get rid of the locks on the run queues.
-When there's a lot of contention a lock, the thread has to be put to sleep.
+When there's a lot of contention on a lock, the thread has to be put to sleep.
 This is a relatively expensive operation compared to the actual dequeue; It's a syscall for the losing thread to sleep and often a syscall for the winning thread to wake up a losing thread.
 We can avoid this with a few realizations.

 One realization is that there's only one producer to our thread local queues while there's multiple consumers in the form of "the work stealing threads".
 This means we don't need to synchronize the producer side and can use lock-free SPMC (single-producer-multi-consumer) algorithms.
 Golang uses a good one (which I believed is borrowed from Cilk?) that has a really efficient push() and can steal in batches, all without locks: